DiogoGoncalves35/WLED-ESP32-Christmas-Board/README.md

 ### Schematic

-The [schematic](/PCB/Schematic.pdf) is arround ESP32 WROOM 32E microcontroler.
+The [schematic](/PCB/Schematic.pdf) is arround ESP32 WROOM 32E microcontroller.
 A 4A fuse was added to protect the circuit in case of short circuit, the AMS1117 regulates the input voltage to 3.3V and powers the ESP32.

 <img src="/Images/Schematic.png">